 But then someone leaves a negative comment on your Facebook Page.

-Maybe they're not happy that they have to pay for counselling, or maybe they say that counselling doesn't work.
+Maybe they're not happy that they have to pay for therapy, or maybe they say that counselling doesn't work.

 And there you have it, your biggest fear jumping up and slapping you clean around the face.
 Ouch!

 That’s what happened for Kelly: someone was unhappy that private counselling isn't free.

-And this is especially hard for us, because as private practitioners many of us feel that frustration - we want to help as many people as possible no matter what their income, and we know that sometimes the reality is that people without the income to pay for private counselling just don’t get the help they need.
+And this is especially hard for us, because as private practitioners many of us feel that frustration - we want to help as many people as possible no matter what their income, and we know that sometimes the reality is that people without the income to pay for private therapy just don’t get the help they need.